therusasian/opencv/README.md

 https://pjreddie.com/media/files/yolov3.weights

-Also video walking1.mp4 is included however you can substitute with your own... by substituting .mp4 file in two places in the .py or .ipynb file.
+Also video walking1.mp4 is included however you can substitute with your own... by changing .mp4 file in two places in the .py or .ipynb file.

 __________________________

+# DeepSort_yolov4

 Compare yolov3 with openCV and yolov4 Object Detections/DeepSort Object Tracking in Google Colab!
 Run DeepSort Object tracking on Colab GPU with YOLOv4 Object Detections!